Sossenbinder/IdeaMachine/README.md

 ### Installing

 * Just download and run.
 For now, there is no productive deployment yet, and no shared public database.
-The compose fill will create a persistent postgresql volume for data.
+The compose fill will create a persistent mssql volume for data.